TobiasNickel/tmysqlpromisedao/README.md

 # tMysqlProiseDao

-unopinioned mysql controller for more convenience.
+unopinioned, high quality mysql controller for more convenience.
 That is uses native Pomises and is ready for async await.
-It supports with transactions and even distributed transactions.
+It supports with transactions and even distributed transactions with other resources.
 It helping you implementing best practice and follow stable conventions.
 It helps you with pageing and you keep full flexibility.

-## usage
+## Usage

 ```javascript
 //require the module
 var tMysqlDao = require('tmysqlpromisedao');